Issues We Treat

 Understanding Depression

-Depression therapy at Newmarket Therapy Centre
+Depression therapy session at Newmarket Therapy Centre

 Depression has many faces.
 For some it arrives as a crushing weight — an inability to get out of bed, to feel anything, to imagine that things could be different.
 For others it is quieter: a flatness that has become so familiar it feels like personality.
 A withdrawal from people and experiences that once mattered.
 A going through the motions without really being present in your own life.